odoo/documentation/odoo_sh/getting_started/builds.rst

 Each time you push a new revision on a staging branch, the build created uses a new copy of the production database.
 The databases are not re-used between builds of the same branch.
 This ensures:

-* staging builds use databases that are closed to what the production looks like, so you do not make your tests with outdated data,
+* staging builds use databases that are close to what the production looks like, so you do not make your tests with outdated data,

 * you can play around as much as you want in the same staging database, and you can then ask for a rebuild when you want to restart with a new copy of the production.

 Nevertheless, this means that if you make configuration changes in staging databases and do not apply them in the production,